Applying to Colgate

 Information regarding advanced placement and pre-matriculation credit can be found in Academic Regulations .

-Colgate encourages each prospective applicant to arrange a visit to campus.
+Colgate encourages each prospective applicant to arrange a visit to campus, if possible.
+Morning and afternoon visit experiences include a brief session by an admission staff member and a student-led tour.
 While interviews at Colgate are non-evaluative, they give applicants insights about Colgate and the admission selection process.

-A prospective applicant who is not able to arrange a campus visit may schedule an informational interview with a Colgate graduate near their school or home.
+A prospective applicant who is not able to arrange a campus visit may schedule a virtual informational interview with a Colgate graduate.
+Additionally, opportunities to explore Colgate virtually, through virtual tours, information sessions, or remote interviews are available to prospective students.
 Admission staff members recognize that it may not always be possible to visit the campus before applying; still, it is important for the student to see the campus and meet the people who live, study, and work at Colgate before making a final college choice.

 The admission staff is happy to assist applicants with arrangements for visits to campus.
-To ensure that records of campus visitors are as accurate as possible, prospective applicants are encouraged to check in at the Hurwitz Admission Center in the James B. Colgate Administration Building upon arrival.
+To ensure that records of campus visitors are as accurate as possible, pre-registration is required and visitors are encouraged to check in at the Hurwitz Admission Center in the James B. Colgate Administration Building upon arrival.
 If the office is closed, campus maps (digital version at colgate.edu/campusmap) and forms to request admission materials may be found in the visitor box outside the administration building.
-Prospective students may choose to explore Colgate in a number of different ways.
+Prospective students can also connect with current Colgate students listed on the contact a current student web page at colgate.edu/admission-aid/contact-us/contact-current-student.

 Special Admission Programs